 Members of the Citizens' Panel receive up to three surveys per year on diverse service areas.
 They also receive updates through our "You said we did" newsletter.

-We also engage with specific groups of people, such as those who use our social care services, to ask for their views about the Draft Social Services and Wellbeing Directorate 5 year Service Delivery Plan 2020-2025

-We use social media to promote engagement within the community and this year we have seen over 79,000 interactions through this method.
-Polls also proved an effective way of engaging with the public as well the use of videos to promote and enhance engagement.
+We have also engaged with specific groups of people, such as parents and carers of service children, and businesses impacted by COVID-19.
+We use social media to promote engagement within the community.
+Social Media polls also proved an effective way of engaging with the public as well the use of videos to promote and enhance engagement.